afriedsam/AppleMusicMP3/README.md

 # Apple Music Playlist to YouTube Audio Downloader

 ## Description
 This Python tool allows you to extract song titles and artist names from **public Apple Music playlists**, search for the corresponding audio on YouTube, and download the audio files as **MP3s** using the `yt-dlp` library.

-The script is designed to automate this process efficiently and includes a progress bar for clear visibility into the operations.
+The script automates the entire process efficiently, providing clear progress visibility.

 > **Disclaimer:** Downloading copyrighted audio or video content from YouTube may violate its terms of service.
 This tool is intended for educational purposes only, and I am **not responsible for any misuse**.